-There’s no doubt that cannabis usage has increased in recent years.
-Although the drug remains illegal at the federal level, many states — and politicians — are pushing back against this.
-As of May 2023, 23 states have moved to legalize recreational marijuana use, and some state legislatures have even submitted bills aiming to decriminalize the substance.
+There’s no doubt that marijuana usage has increased in recent years.
+Also known as cannabis, pot and weed, the drug remains illegal at the federal level.
+However, many states — and politicians — are pushing back against this.
+As of February 2024, 24 states and the District of Columbia have moved to legalize recreational marijuana use.

 How Long Does Weed Stay in Your System?

 How long does THC stay in your system?
-In general, THC can be detected in the body for several months after use.
-The exact answer can vary depending on the following factors:
+In general, metabolized THC can be detected in the body for more than a month after use.
+The exact answer can vary depending on factors such as:

-• Body weight: Cannabis is stored in body fat, so those with higher body fat percentages may retain cannabis for longer periods of time.
+• Body weight.
+Cannabis is stored in body fat, so those with higher body fat percentages may retain cannabis metabolites for longer periods of time.

-• Method of ingestion: THC ingested through edibles usually remains in the system longer than THC inhaled through smoke.
+• Method of ingestion.
+THC ingested through edibles usually remains in the system longer than THC inhaled through smoking.

-• Hydration: Being dehydrated can cause THC to remain in your system longer.
+• Hydration.
+Being dehydrated can cause THC metabolites to remain in your system longer.

-• Amount of THC consumed: The higher the concentration of THC, the longer it will remain in your system.
+• Amount of THC consumed.
+The higher the concentration of THC, the longer the metabolites will remain in your system.

-• Frequency of marijuana use: Studies show that people who frequently use marijuana retain higher THC levels than infrequent users.
+• Frequency of marijuana use.
+Studies show that people who frequently use marijuana retain higher THC metabolite levels than infrequent users.

 Ultimately, there’s no single answer when it comes to how long weed stays in your system.
 For those concerned about drug testing, the results will be highly dependent on the type of test taken.